If your resume is in need of a major overhaul, sometimes the hardest part is figuring out where to begin.

 Focus on keeping your information organized and easy to skim over.
-Most recruiters are scanning your resume for specific skillsets and information, so don’t overshadow the content of your resume with wordiness, graphics, or irrelevant information.
+Most recruiters are scanning your resume for specific skill sets and information, so don’t overshadow the content of your resume with wordiness, graphics, or irrelevant information.

 6) Numbers are your friend

 Use pieces of quantifiable information that highlight your accomplishments and track record of success.
-If you increased new business by 25% in the first quarter, put it on your resume.
+If you increase new business by 25% in the first quarter, put it on your resume.
 If your targeted marketing campaign generated 150,000 new leads, make sure that information makes it on to your resume.